iot-bridge-repository/iot-bridge-backend/README.md

 JWT_SECRET=your-jwt-secret-key

 # 🌍 Application Environment
-NODE_ENV=development  # Choose "development" for development mode or "production" for production mode TESTING_MODE=false  # Set to "true" to expose test data for testing
+NODE_ENV=development  # Choose "development" for development mode or "production" for production mode, but by default it is set to "development"

 # ✉️ Email Configuration
 EMAIL_SERVICE_ADDRESS=your-email@gmail.com